eheitherd/purescript-aff-parallel/README.md

-# aff-parallel
+# purescript-aff-parallel

-Parallelize asynchronous effects
+Parallelize asynchronous computations with specified number of fibers